Why Did Zillow Offers Get Shut Down?

 Average Ohio closing costs in 2021 are expected to run around 2-3% of your home sale price.
 That’s not nothing!
 Again, you’ll pay this in the majority of selling scenarios, but not all.
 Just be aware of what that percentage will mean for your bottom line before signing anything with Zillow.

 Yup.
-Zillow Offers made you pay selling costs.
+Zillow Offers made sellers pay selling costs.

 If there was anything wrong with your home, a Zillow cash offer did not help to cover those costs.
 This may not be a big deal if your home is in great shape and market-ready, but some pre-sale home renovation costs get insanely pricey.